 Many people think about minor cramps or muscle aches when they think about fibromyalgia, but sufferers know that the pain goes far beyond minor.
 While muscles, ligaments, and tendons throughout the body can cause pain and multiple systems are often affected, it’s the chest pain that causes the most alarm.

 A trip to the emergency room may cause even more confusion as doctors check for scary heart conditions.
 However, it is important to rule out any heart related conditions, especially if this is a new symptom for you.

 In the end, it is likely to come down to a few different scenarios when living with fibromyalgia.
-More Specifically five of these possible scenarios that I will touch on here today.
+More specifically, SIX of these possible scenarios that I will touch on here today.

 This is a condition that can cause minor discomfort in the ribs to severe chest pain.
 It’s often restricted to the left side of the chest, but it can occur in the right side or throughout the entire chest.
 The cause is inflammation in the cartilage connecting the breast bone and the ribs.

 Costochondritis often produces sharp pain that can feel much like a heart attack or symptoms of other serious heart conditions.
 This is why the first occurrence often sends sufferers to the emergency room or to their doctor’s office in a panic.
 Read the link here in this paragraph if you haven't yet where I give other cautions on these symptoms.